selvachezhian/lazy-attribute/README.md

 lazy_attribute :email, :raise_error => true
 ```

-Will give you the user object matches with the email and will raise ```ruby ActiveRecord::RecordNotFound ``` Exception if record not found
+Will give you the user object matches with the email and will raise ``` ActiveRecord::RecordNotFound ``` Exception if record not found

 ## Contributing